HolsDuckett/CV/README.md

 - Peer code reviews
 - Git workflow

 #### University of Exeter (September 2015 to July 2018)

 - History of Art and English Literature
 - 2:1 (69% average)
 - Dissertation focused on participatory art in the the Tate Modern, specifically the Turbine Hall; including the technological aspects which help turn the viewer into a participant.
+-

 #### Steyning Grammar 6th Form

 - English Literature (A)
 - English Language (A)
 - Art & Design (A)
+- Student Elected Head Girl to school of 2,500 pupils.

 ## Hobbies and Interest